FKnottenbelt/LS_101/109/code_problems/video_questions.md

 ## watch-others-code-recording-part-4
-calculate number of Friday the 13ths in a year generate random English mathematical phrases
+### 1- calculate number of Friday the 13ths in a year
+Write a method that takes a single string argument and returns a new string that contains the original value of the argument, but the first letter of every word is now capitalized.

+p word_cap('four score "and" seven') == 'Four Score "and" Seven'

+### 2- generate random English mathematical phrases

-beginning-ruby-part-4
+## beginning-ruby-part-4

-beginning-ruby-part-5
+## beginning-ruby-part-5